Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Limited native SEO capabilities — not a blog-first tool

-- Word limits on lower tiers are pretty restrictive
+- Word limits on lower tiers are tight for content agencies

 #6.
 Longshot AI — Best for Fact-Checked, Research-Backed Long-Form Content

-Longshot AI solves a problem that basically every other tool on this list ignores: hallucination.
-The FactCheck feature actively verifies claims against real-time web sources, which is absolutely critical for agencies working in health, finance, legal, or any YMYL (Your Money or Your Life) niche.
-It's not the slickest tool here, but for accuracy-critical work, it's the most honest choice.
-And honestly, the lack of polish is worth trading for not publishing something that's factually wrong.
+Longshot AI solves a problem that every other tool on this list kind of just ignores: hallucination.
+Its FactCheck feature actively verifies claims in generated content against real-time web sources, which is invaluable for agencies working in health, finance, legal, or any other YMYL (Your Money or Your Life) content category.
+It's not the slickest tool here, but for accuracy-critical work, it's the most honest option — and honestly, the lack of polish is a fair trade for not publishing something that's factually embarrassing.

 Key Features: